Form

 Any other aerodrome is an “unregulated aerodrome”.

-There are restrictions covering the type of traffic which regulated aerodromes approved under section 20B of CEMA may handle.
+There are restrictions to the type of traffic which regulated aerodromes approved under section 20B of CEMA may handle.
 Some regulated aerodromes are not approved to handle the movement of cargo for which a customs import or export declaration is required.

 Operators and pilots of international flights must ensure their planned aerodrome of arrival or departure is authorised and able to receive a flight from outside the UK and, if the intention is to use the aerodrome to import/export goods, it holds the required customs authorisation to do so.